OWASP/CheatSheetSeries/cheatsheets/AJAX_Security_Cheat_Sheet.md

 #### Don't rely on client logic for security

 Least ye have forgotten the user controls the client side logic.
-I can use a number of browser plugging to set breakpoints, skip code, change values, etc. Never rely on client logic.
+I can use a number of browser plugins to set breakpoints, skip code, change values, etc. Never rely on client logic.

 #### Don't rely on client business logic